 “I want people to come in and be themselves, be comfortable in who they are and be comfortable while they’re here,” Barrett says.

-Guests that come to The B will notice the care and intent the Barrett family puts into their work from entrance to exit.
-The bar itself is custom made, wide open and easily accessible for patrons to get a drink.
+Guests that come to The B will notice the care and intent the Barrett family puts into their work from the entrance to exit.
+The bar itself is custom-made, wide open, and easily accessible for patrons to get a drink.
 Going forward, patrons might even see a Self Serve Beer Tap implemented in the bar area for even better access to drinks, as patrons can easily pour themselves whichever drink they’re in the mood for.
 It’s also easy for bartenders to serve them as they have two full stations on the length of the bar.
 Patrons will find comfortable chairs along the bar itself and throughout the establishment.
 Those ordering will find a bar whose choices are ample but not overwhelming.
 Guests can enjoy a shot of whiskey, a beer, order a cocktail even, or share a bottle of wine.
 The B will also feature a couple of signature cocktails.
 To make sure that they are kept stocked up, they will need to look into a beverage distributor business and see how they can assist with deliveries throughout the year, so they never run dry from alcoholic to non-alcoholic refreshments.

 The name “The B” pays homage to the family’s roots as Barrett vividly remembers her son’s friends coming over, saying hello, and then heading straight to their basement for hours at a time.
 It made her family happy and kept his friends happy.
 She hopes that everyone who walks through the B’s front door comes in expecting to have a good time and leaves satisfied that they did.